jmshigemitsu/Interactive-Arduino-Project/README.md

 # Interactive Pet Food Dispenser

 An Arduino-powered retrofit of a broken pet food dispenser that can be triggered from a live streaming chat.
-The original dispenser mechanism was modified by replacing one of the motors with a servo-driven loader, adding a break beam sensor to detect when food is ready to be dispensed, and using a flywheel motor to launch the food.
+The original dispenser mechanism was modified by replacing one of the motors with a servor, adding a break beam sensor to detect when food is ready to be dispensed, and using a flywheel motor to launch the food.

 ![Wiring Diagram](images/project.jpg)